 Role play.
 Ritual.
 Vigiling and Ceremony.
 Lifting, moving, cleansing, dressing and casketing models in a home.
 Unraveling legalities and logistics.
 Self-care and more.

-Home funeral vigils and green burials are capturing the attention of Canadians in growing numbers.
+Home funerals are capturing the attention of Canadians in growing numbers.
 Why?
 I believe we are in the midst of a profound paradigm shift in regards to death and dying practices.
 People are wanting to bring more love than fear to death; to life, and to dying.
 We are admitting our human desire for connectivity: to oneself, others, the great mystery (call it what you may) and to all realms of nature.
-Home funerals help accomplish this.
+Home funerals/vigils help accomplish this.
 They are simple, humane, historically time tested, and by design provide the needed time and space for 'love to enter.'
-Home funerals allow for maximum participation and unlimited opportunities for creative self-expression.
+They allow for maximum participation and unlimited opportunities for creative self-expression.
 As long as we are comfortable participating so are our children.
-In a home funeral you can physically care for a loved one to the extent you are comfortable with including self-transportation.
+In a home funeral you can physically care for a loved one to the extent you are comfortable with including (in most provinces) self-transportation.
 There is lots of time to grieve, give praise/celebrate the person's life and let go when you are ready versus being told to.
 This ancient/new practice can be supported by your funeral director or self-planned and managed by family and friends.
 The feedback is they are satisfying, and effective in meeting deeper human needs; however home funerals are not for everyone.

 History The first Home Funeral Practicum took place on Mother's Day 2015 outside Kitchener-Waterloo, ON with a passionate crowd of seventeen.
 My friend and colleague Kory McGrath of Toronto, and myself, Don Morris wanted to share our knowledge and experience from 33 combined years of commercial funeral directing to encourage and empower you to reclaim family and community-led deathcare.